 Observation Peak Trail is a 5.2 mile lightly trafficked out and back trail located near Stevenson, Washington that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, and horses and is accessible from April until November.
+The trail is primarily used for hiking, walking, and horses and is best used from April until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash